swatson-phillips/GT-CS-3312-SampleRepo/feedback/IterationPlanFeedback.md

 * Each feature/story should be testable and demo-able.

 ## Goals
 * Consider making your goals more concise.
 "Basic user account creation"...
 * The goal should be related to the user stories, please change to reflect the focus of the stories listed here.
+* You should be delivering value in the form of features/stories in each Sprint including the last.

 ## Other
 * I would be happy to meet with the team to discuss and you may re-submit with corrections by 2/2.